-1. Right to Choice of Counsel
+1. You Have the Right to Choose Your Counsel

 If you don't like your attorney, you should get a new one.
 Your attorney should be someone who is experienced and successful, someone who you feel comfortable talking to.
 Good communication is vital to good representation.
 You should feel that your attorney hears you, understands you and respects you.

-2. Right to Understand The Fee Agreement
+2. You Have Every Right to Understand The Fee Agreement

 Don't be afraid to ask questions about the fee agreement before you sign.
 Will you have to pay any money to the attorney?
 How much does attorney charge?
 What kind of costs besides attorneys fees will be charged?
 Does the attorney have malpractice insurance?
 A good attorney will be happy to answer any questions you have.

-3. Right to Vigilant Representation
+3. You Have the Right to Vigilant Representation

 Your case should be investigated, prepared and prosecuted on time.
 No case should be neglected.
 Neglect is unacceptable.